jreisinger/docs/data/notes/cs/design.md

 Design is a combination of art and science.
+The essence of design is describing a system in terms of magical black boxes (functions or objects) and their interfaces.
 As usual, the key to success is practice.

 ## Top-Down Design